dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 That command says "pull the `ruby-node` image tagged `2-8-stretch`".

-**Tip**: Look into the [Docker Hub](https://hub.docker.com/r/starefossen/ruby-node/) and pick the right version from the list of tags that suit your needs.
+> **Tip**: Look into the [Docker Hub](https://hub.docker.com/r/starefossen/ruby-node/) and pick the right version from the list of tags that suit your needs.

-...and back at the terminal.
-Time to build and run the container.
+Back to the terminal, it's time to build and run the container:

 ```bash
 docker build -t auth0app .